oscarvargash/CFP_Mapping/README.md

 ## If you ran into an issue with the package "CoordinateClear" follow these steps.
 Step 1.
 Download and instal [RTools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html)

 Step 2.
-Create a txt. file named " .Reviron ".
+Create a txt. file named " .Renviron ".

 Step 3.
 Save the file to your documents.